bombasticSlacks/Aspirant/Game/Handling-Equipment.md

 ## Currency
 The world of Aspirant has a barter heavy system, but there is generally currency for local areas.
 The standard currency is silver coins.
 1-10 silver coins are size 1.
 So, a character with 46 silver coins would count as size 5.
 Other materials or luxury items could be more efficient space to value, for example, a bar of gold is worth 40 silver and size 1; however, it requires someone able to trade in gold bars.
 The [Costs Of Materials](Services#Costs%20Of%20Materials) contains a list of conversion rates from silver to other materials.

+## Crafting and Creating
+Some things will specify specific rules for their creation, however generally equipment requires its size + 1 in materials and detailed instructions or a manual to recreate (a trained craftsman could do better however).

 ## Buying
 Under most circumstances, a character won't pay exactly what it costs a craftsman to make something unless they order it specially made.
 Purchases of non-trivial items should be handled narratively, and characters could use mercantile skills to knock off the costs of labour or even get a discount on materials.